Baksalyar/Metagrapher/README.md

 ```

-* Completely automatic language non-specific conversion available by methods with `any_` at the beginning of name.
-For example, transliteration of all characters from all languages to *English* can be done with magic method `any_en()`.
-Generally usable for programmatically slugifying of any headers or user names:
+* Completely automatic non-language-specific conversion available by methods with `any_` at the beginning of name.
+For example, transliteration of all characters from all languages to *English* can be done with the magic method `any_en()`.
+It is generally usable for programmatically slugifying any headers or user names:

 ```python
 transliteration = Metagrapher('嚜鮙گرอาพέρ', 'cjk').any_en()